Atik-Ahamed/WorkShopPractice/README.md

 Obviously you will get points for destroying them.
 Let's see how much time you can survive and how much point you can get.

-# Resources and language used

-  - Unity3D
-  - Blender
-  - C#

-Trained a group of people about game development.
-It was a basic game development workshop.
-Trained them about Unity game engine and how to be familiar with mobile game development by developing this game.

 ### Tech

 * [Unity3D](https://unity.com)
 * [Blender](https://www.blender.org)
 * C#
+Trained a group of people about game development.
+It was a basic game development workshop.
+Trained them about Unity game engine and how to be familiar with mobile game development by developing this game.
 ### GamePlay Images
 ![](https://lh3.googleusercontent.com/rMhhRJLA58GOxaRayafMp5NUGG6Brq-l3rvWZLVG2mBL8qxdMsQPCejs6Fe1TSmXmVo=w720-h310)
 ![](https://lh3.googleusercontent.com/kH1RiqIpuCxXifD_JWNlBNbrWojWYODzliKeTOeHf4o-qiov1B87UqFuUgR6ZU3pMKmG=w720-h310)